creatortsv/omnipay-manager-bundle/README.md

 ```
 This classes will be automatically registered with the ```Creatortsv\OmnipayManagerBundle\GatewayManager``` by default

-The second, your classes should be implemented with required ```public static getOmnipayGatewayAlias``` method, this method should return the name of the **Omnipay** gateway which will be using with this adapter class
+The second, your classes should be implemented with required ```public static getOmnipayGatewayAlias``` method, this method should return the name of the **Omnipay** gateway which will be used with this adapter class

 For example:
 ```php